ONSdigital/dis-authentication-stub/README.md

 # dis-authentication-stub

 This project provides an authentication service stub for testing login and authentication processes without relying on `dp-identity-api`, `Florence`, or `Cognito`.
-The `dis-authentication-stub` simulates essential login, token renewal, and proxy functionality, allowing local testing for projects like `data-api` service.
+The `dis-authentication-stub` simulates essential login, token renewal, and proxy functionality, allowing local testing for services such as dp-dataset-api when running in "private endpoints enabled" mode.

 ### Getting started